rodrigoalvesvieira/old-blog/_posts/2012-01-19-getting-started-with-clojure.md

 Leiningen
 ---------

-There's a build and automation tool for Clojure projects called Leiningen, or _lein_.
+There's a build and automation tool for Clojure projects called [Leiningen], or _lein_.
 Leiningen may be used for open source and private code.
 It's widely adopted throughout the community and is very mature.

 Clojure open source projects are often shared as Java Archives in the [Clojars] repository.